 In this section you will find information about hearing voices self help groups in Ireland that HVI is aware of.
 If you have information about a group not listed here please let us know.
 Some of the groups are open to the general public whereas other groups are restricted to people attending particular services.
-Please contact those who run each group before attending.
+Due to the current Covid 19 situation please contact those who run each group before attending.

 BANTRY HEARING VOICES GROUP